InterPartAbility: Phrase-Region Grounding for Interpretable Text-to-Image Person Re-Identification: Results and Discussion

 Tab.\ref{tab:ppim_sensitivity} reports the relative degradation in retrieval metrics when the most influential part (interpretable unit) from the top gallery image for each query is removed using the proposed counterfactual masking protocol.
-Across all three datasets, enabling the proposed patch-phrase interaction module (PPIM) consistently increases the sensitivity of the retrieval system to localized perturbations.
+Across all datasets, proposed patch-phrase interaction module (PPIM) consistently increases the sensitivity of our model to localized perturbations.
 In other words, when PPIM is used, removing the most explanatory region produces larger drops in retrieval performance.
-For instance, on CUHK-PEDES, the R@1 degradation increases from $6.38\%$ to $8.11\%$, while on RSTPReID, the drop more than doubles from $4.14\%$ to $10.87\%$.
+For instance, on CUHK-PEDES, the R@1 degradation increases from $6.13\%$ to $8.72\%$, while on RSTPReID, the drop more than doubles from $7.75\%$ to $11.57\%$.
 Similar trends are observed across all ranking metrics and datasets.
-We also establish the new interpretability performance state-of-the art for CUHK-PEDES and ICFG-PEDES datasets, achieveing better performance than PLOT.
+We also establish a new interpretability performance state-of-the-art for all datasets.

 This behavior indicates that the representations learned with PPIM rely more strongly on spatially localized visual evidence aligned with the textual phrases.
 Consequently, masking the region identified as explanatory disrupts the cross-modal similarity more significantly.
 In contrast, the baseline model without PPIM exhibits smaller metric drops, suggesting that its similarity scores depend less on well-localized semantic regions and more on diffuse global features.
 Overall, these results provide quantitative evidence that PPIM strengthens the causal alignment between phrase-level visual evidence and retrieval decisions, leading to explanations that better reflect the model's decision-making process.